 Two workshops were run on the day, including Being Bold But Not Alone, facilitated by Defence Force Recruiting, and Positive Identities, hosted by YWCA Canberra’s Youth Engagement Team.

 Speakers included MC Laura Campbell, keynotes Dhani Gilbert and Taylor Perrin.
 Speed networkers included Kavinya Welikala, Shibanni Dave, Vivian Chan, Morgan Marshall, Tahlia-Rose Vanissum, Esther Suh, Julia Faragher, Annie-Lea Rowley and Jazmeen Payne.
-All speakers arranged their talking points around how to ‘Be Bold’, the Conference theme, and each attendee came away tips and tricks to build confidence, form a leadership identity and work together to empower one another.
+All speakers arranged their talking points around how to Be Bold.
+Attendees came away with an understanding of how to build confidence, form a leadership identity and work together to empower one another.

-The theme of the conference was Be Fearless and challenged the idea of what a leader may look like in order to assist students to build their own leadership identity to begin their unique leadership journey‘s.
+The theme of the conference was Be Fearless and challenged the idea of what a leader may look like in order to assist students to build their own leadership identity to begin their unique leadership journeys.

 Two workshops were run on the day, including Language for Empowerment, facilitated by Stella Schools, and Positive Identities, hosted by YWCA Canberra’s Youth Engagement Team.

 Speakers included MC Laura Campbell, keynotes Francesca Maclean, Nipuni Wijewickrema, and Izzy Mudford.
-Speed networkers included Julia Faragher, Moira Cully, Sam Launt, Holly Vanderpol, Sophie Hope, Esther Suh, and Ciara Duggan.
-All speakers arranged their talking points around how to ‘Be Fearless’ and each attendee came away with specific steps to take when they face failure and discovered new ways to succeed.
+Speed networkers included Julia Faragher, Moira Cully, Sam Launt, Holly Vanderpol, Sophie Hope, Esther Suh, and Ciára Duggan.
+All speakers arranged their talking points around how to Be Fearless and each attendee came away with specific steps to take when they face failure and discovered new ways to succeed.